WELCOME TO

 |

-former introduction of DRAGON RIDER has proven to be a popular daylily, and
+introduction of DRAGON RIDER has proven to be a popular daylily, and she

-she has produced a number of outstanding seedlings in the last
+has produced a number of outstanding seedlings in

 The basic background of the